gcb2018/carlobloks2/content/resume.md

 - [Resume in Pages](/docs/CV_Carlo_Bloks.pages)

 ### Work together?
 Get in touch!

+*I am currentlt fully booked until the end of the year*

 Curious about working together or have a (micro-) job you need to get done?
 Feel free to get in touch and drop me a line in the form below.